Mission and Objectives

-Since 1971, COST – European Cooperation in Science and Technology has been funding transnational collaboration activities in a system of freely accessible, bottom-up networks of researchers in all scientific and technological fields.
-These networks, known asCOST Actions, enable advances in the development of scientific knowledge, contributing to the strengthening of Europe as a leader in R&D. Through its inclusive policy and by giving special importance to young researchers, COST is a unique means for researchers to develop their ideas and initiatives freely, openly, and jointly.
-COST promotes the integration and enrichment of diverse scientific communities, maximizes national investment in R&D, and contributes decisively to the defragmentation of knowledge in Europe.
+Since 1971, COST – European Cooperation in Science and Technology – has been funding transnational collaborative activities through a system of open-access, bottom-up networks of researchers across all scientific and technological fields.
+These networks, known asCOST Actions, enable advances in the development of scientific knowledge, contributing to the strengthening of Europe’s leadership in R&D. Through its inclusive policy and by placing special emphasis on young researchers, COST provides a unique platform for researchers to develop their ideas and initiatives freely, openly, and collaboratively.
+COST promotes the integration and enrichment of diverse scientific communities, maximizes national investment in R&D, and makes a decisive contribution to the defragmentation of knowledge in Europe.

 COST Actions are based on an intergovernmental framework for cooperation that currently has41 member countries and one cooperating country.
 Institutions from non-member countries can also participate in the Actions.
 The funds provided by COST support the costs of coordinating research networks.
 There are currently more than 250 Actions underway, involving around 50,000 researchers.